impredicative/newssurvey/README.md

 # newssurvey
 **newssurvey** is a Python 3.12 application to extensively survey a question or concern using a single supported news site.
-The specific news site is used to conduct searches and read article texts.
+The news site is used to conduct searches and read articles.
 Currently only the [MedicalXpress](https://medicalxpress.com/) news site is supported for medical topics.
 Numerous calls are made to OpenAI LLMs to formulate the response.
 A funded [OpenAI API key](https://platform.openai.com/api-keys) is required.

 ## Approach
 Each step in this workflow corresponds to an action taken by the LLM.